 - Contrasting white painted ring

-What we say – Our last items is also the most expensive option within this review.
-For the money, you’re getting a unique and effective pair of Glock 43 sights that should increase your accuracy.
+What We Say – For the money, you’re getting a unique and effective pair of Glock 43 sights that should increase your accuracy.

 - Tritium on front and rear sight